 | Implications of fosamprenavir resistance for treatment with other antiretrovirals.|

-Mutations selected by fosamprenavir are also characteristic of amprenavir resistance, and include I50V, I54L/M, V32I, I47V, and M46I.
-These mutations do not appear to confer significant cross-resistance to other protease inhibitors.
-It appears that resistance to fosamprenavir may develop more readily during treatment with unboosted fosamprenavir than during treatment containing ritonavir-boosted fosamprenavir.(11)
+Mutations selected by fosamprenavir are also characteristic of amprenavir resistance, and include V32I, M46I, I47V, I50V, I54L/M, and I84V.
+Some mutations selected by fosamprenavir may confer significant cross-resistance to darunavir and other protease inhibitors.
+Resistance to fosamprenavir may develop more readily during treatment with unboosted fosamprenavir than during treatment containing ritonavir-boosted fosamprenavir.(8)

 | Implications of resistance to other antiretrovirals for fosamprenavir treatment|